 State laws typically allow landlords to use deposits to cover:

 The general rule is that you are not responsible for normal wear and tear.
 For example, if the dishwasher must be replaced because it simply wore out, that's ordinary wear and tear.

 If you're unhappy with your landlord's deductions, you don't get an itemization, or the landlord broke state security deposit law in some other way, try to work something out.
 If you come to an agreement—perhaps the landlord will return some of your deposit if you do additional cleaning—put it in writing and sign it.
 The agreement is a legal contract, and if the landlord fails to honor it, you can go to small claims court.

 If negotiations don't work, write the landlord a demand letter asking for the return of the deposit.
 Many states require this before you can sue in small claims court, so if you don't make a written demand for its return, you risk losing your deposit altogether.
 Even if it's not required, a letter might motivate your landlord to act because it shows you know your rights and will insist on getting your money.

 Your demand letter should:

 If your landlord does not respond by your deadline or you're dissatisfied with the response, you can file a lawsuit in small claims court (called Justice of the Peace, Conciliation, Justice, City, or County court in different places).

 Sue for the amount of the security deposit that your landlord wrongfully withheld and, if it's required by your state or city, for interest.
 You can also sue for extra punitive damages (depending on your state rules) if the landlord acted in bad faith.
-In most states, the small claims limit is $3,000 to $10,000.
+In most states, the small claims limit is $5,000 to $10,000.
 See your state's small claims court limit for details.

 The trial, which consists of each side presenting its version of what happened, seldom takes more than 15 minutes.
-The judge either announces a decision right there in the courtroom or mails it out (usually within a few days).
+The judge either announces a decision right there in the courtroom or mails it out (often within a few days).